McTavishLab/collab-paper/README.md

 ### April 20, 2022

-– Adding a module to the Physcraper repo
+– Add a module to the Physcraper repo "viz.py":
+   – work on an independent branch
+   – create a virtualenv for this new branch, and install – adding a test
+   – adding documentation to functions

 ### April 14, 2022

-- Demo: creating a function that reads, plots and saves a tree as pdf – Reading and summarizing information from csv files
+- Demo: creating a function that reads, plots and saves a tree as pdf – Reading and summarizing information from csv files:
+   – `python bin/tree_comparison.py -d OUTPUT/PATH/AND/DIR/NAME -o  tmp`

 ### April 6, 2022